Hi, I’m mia.

-Hi, my name is Mia.
-I’m a writer, artist, educator, RN, birth-worker—and most importantly, mama to three girls.
+I’m a writer, artist, educator, RN, birth-worker—and most importantly, Mama of three beautiful girls.
 Of all my titles, “Mother” is the one I honor most.
 It’s the most beautifully consuming role of my life, filled with chaos, triumph, and peace.
 It is my greatest teacher and the reason I am prepared to support you.

 For a decade, motherhood and birth work have intertwined to shape my ability to hold space, educate, and holistically support families through pregnancy, birth, postpartum, and sometimes loss.
 Traditional birth work gave me my foundation, grounding me in the utmost respect for physiological birth, equitable care, and the long journey of postpartum.
 That foundation led me to pursue a master’s in nursing, merging traditional practice with clinical training to provide a full spectrum of tools for diverse needs.